geky/mbed/features/FEATURE_SOTP/README.md

 the SOTP_PROBE_ONLY compilation flag set.
 This will aggressively minimize code size by providing the sotp_probe API only.

+### Using SOTP
+SOTP is a singleton class, meaning that the application can have only a single instance of it.
+To instanciate SOTP, one needs to call its get_instance member function as following:
+    SOTP &sotp = SOTP::get_instance();
+After the SOTP instantiation, one can call the init API, but it is not necessary, as all SOTP APIs (get, set et al.) perform a "lazy initialization".

 ### Testing SOTP
 Run the SOTP functionality test with the mbed command as following: mbed test -n features-feature_sotp-tests-sotp-functionality